With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Van Buren Community Mental Health Authority Clinical Services For Persons With Dd is a mental health treatment center in Bangor, MI, located at 52101 34th Avenue, 49013 zip code area.
 Van Buren Community Mental Health Authority Clinical Services For Persons With Dd provides outpatient treatment.
-Van Buren Community Mental Health Authority Clinical Services For Persons With Dd offers group therapy, couples/family therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Van Buren Community Mental Health Authority Clinical Services For Persons With Dd offers couples/family therapy, dialectical behavior therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
 Van Buren Community Mental Health Authority Clinical Services For Persons With Dd also supports people with trauma.
-Additional services at Van Buren Community Mental Health Authority Clinical Services For Persons With Dd consist of case management, housing services and education services.
+Additional services at Van Buren Community Mental Health Authority Clinical Services For Persons With Dd consist of education services, case management and housing services.

 Learn MoreHolland Hospital is a mental health facility in Holland, MI, located at 602 Michigan Avenue, 6 West, in the 49423 zip code.
 Holland Hospital provides hospital inpatient treatment.
-Holland Hospital provides psychotropic medication, activity therapy and group therapy to adults, young adults and seniors 65 or older.
+Holland Hospital provides activity therapy, individual psychotherapy and electroconvulsive therapy to young adults, seniors 65 or older and adults.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.